Cycling in Greater Manchester: Cycle routes and cycling infrastructure

-Significant work to improve cycle lanes on Oxford Road and its continuation Wilmslow Road started in early 2016.
-The route is a major artery for buses between the residential areas of south Manchester and the city centre, and bisects the main Manchester University campus.
-Much of the cycleway is now physically separated from vehicle traffic.
+Regional Cycle Route 85 deviates from National Cycle Route 6 at Whalley Range to link the city centre with Wythenshawe and Manchester Airport.
+Other numbered regional routes include the 82 (better known as Bridgewater Way) and the 86 (which follows the River Medlock).

+Future cycling infrastructure proposals

+School Streets

 A pair of digital bicycle counters installed on either side of the road near Whitworth Park in September 2016 had reached a combined total of 1,000,000 bike journeys by late 2017.

-In 2019, TfGM is developing a "Bee Network" of cycle routes across Greater Manchester.
+In 2019, TfGM began developing a "Bee Network" of cycle routes across Greater Manchester.

-The 1st part of the Chorlton Cycleway has been delivered with Dutch style junctions.
+The 1st part of the Chorlton Cycleway has been delivered with Dutch style junctions known as cyclops junctions, a first in the UK.

+As part of the segregated Chorlton Cycleway, the UK's first 'Cyclops" junction was completed in July 2020 in Hulme.

+Low Traffic Neighbourhoods

+Modal filters across Greater Manchester have been in place for over 40 years.

+The Levenshulme and Burnage Active Neighbourhood was partially completed in 2023 with a series of filters throughout the neighbourhood to help encourage active travel trips.

 Regular events

 The Manchester Sky Ride, a mass participation bike ride, was held in August every year, and became the HSBC UK City Ride from July 2017.
 The Great Manchester Cycle is a similar large-scale event held during the summer in recent years.

 A Critical Mass event takes place on the last Friday of every month, starting by Manchester Central Library.
 A naked bike ride is held annually early in the summer, along with a non-corporate DIY cycling festival, North West Velofest.

 There are over 200 cycle clubs in Greater Manchester, catering to many styles of cycling, with Manchester Wheelers' Club being one of the most well-known.

 Well known sportives include the "Manchester 100", a choice of 100 mile or 100 km rides to the south of the city, and the "Tour de Manc", a 100-mile ride through all the ten boroughs.